Weight Watchers Friendly Crock Pot Cooking Day 173 – Crock Pot Carrot Cake Baked Oatmeal

 The Skinny on Crock Pot Carrot Cake Baked Oatmeal

-I keep playing with my basic crock pot baked oatmeal to make it lighter and healthier.
+I keep playing with my easy slow cooker baked oatmeal recipe to make it lighter and healthier.
 This time I:

 - Omitted the oil altogether and used more unsweetened applesauce to compensate.